*UPDATED 15 JANUARY*

-The current guidance remains: ‘Where parents do not live in the same household, children under 18 can be moved between their parents’ homes.’
+So the guidance remains as follows: ‘Where parents do not live in the same household, children under 18 can be moved between their parents’ homes.’

 Clare Pilsworth, Partner in the Family law department at Tees, provides valuable help and advice on how we navigate our way through the current difficult circumstances and gives suggestions as to how contact can be kept going during the current government restrictions.

-In light of these measures, which remain far from the normal, many of our clients have been asking the question of how they can keep contact going with these restrictions.
+In light of these measures, many of our clients have been asking the question of how they can keep contact going with these restrictions.
 In this article, we hope to shed some light and guidance on this issue, and pose some creative suggestions on maintaining contact with your children during these unprecedented times.